BlenderVR/manual/manual/components/osc.rst

 .. note ::

   Document need to be reviewed.
-The download engine needs to be hosted in the new site.
 Also the documentation need to be tested to see if it is still valid.

 OSC is a protocol used to send / receive data through applications.
 See http://opensoundcontrol.org.